TheNewtonCapstone/blog/_posts/2024-12-26-issues-with-microros.md

 For example, we stuck with ROS for our Newton project because the perception and planning aspect introduces a camera, IMU, and sensor fusion making it simpler to deal with ROS.
 We have encountered a lot of annoyances with ROS but the overall problem that it solves is worth the trouble.

-However, for other projects, like our TWIP controller, the learning investment might outweigh the benefits.
+That being said, for other projects, like TWIP, the learning investment might have outweighed the benefits.
 You may not know what the complexity-benefit ratio is, but keep it in mind as you go through exploring the technology.